nmantani/FileInsight-plugins/README.txt

   * Regex search
     Search with regular expression in selected region (the whole file if not selected)
+  * Replace
+    Replace matched region with specified data in selected region (the whole file if not selected)
   * XOR hex search
     Search XORed / bit-rotated data in selected region (the whole file if not selected)